-Central frequency measurements may only be used to control resources in the same LFC (Load-Frequency Control) area in which the measurements were made.
+Central frequency measurements may only be used to control resources in the same LFC (Load-Frequency Control) area11 in which the measurements were made.

-The maximal provision per central controller is limited to 5% of the nominal reference incident in the Nordic power system.
+The maximal provision behind a single point of failure is limited to 5 % of the nominal reference incident in the Nordic power system.
+This means that the maximal delivery per central controller is also limited to 5 %.
 Currently the maximal provision per single point of failure is 70 MW in the upwards direction and 70 MW in the downwards direction.
-In addition, when providing FCR-N and FCR-D at the same time, the combined maximal provision is 100 MW in the upwards direction and 100 MW in the downwards direction
+In addition, when providing FCR-N and FCR-D at the same time, the combined maximal provision is 100 MW in the upwards direction and 100 MW in the downwards direction.